Our approach to pay

 - in our offices in Belfast, Cardiff, Chesterfield, Glasgow and London

-- at home supporting our volunteers in local communities
+- at home supporting our volunteers and our work in local communities

-We believe that although the charity sector can’t, and shouldn’t, compete with the commercial sector on pay, we must offer a fair salary for the skills and the experience that we need to run a high performing, cost-effective and successful charity.
+We believe that although the charity sector can’t, and shouldn’t, compete with the commercial sector on pay, we must offer a fair salary for the skills, experience, competencies and behaviours that we need to run a high performing, cost-effective and successful charity.

 |Salary banding||Number of employees whose FTE salary falls within banding|